 Tim is a 1977 Business Administration graduate of Pacific Lutheran University and has served on the Executive Advisory Board of PLU’s School of Business.
 A CPA/PFS and CGMA, he has also served in several leadership roles since 1994 at both the chapter and state levels with the California Society of Certified Public Accountants.
 He is also an active member of the Association of International Certified Professional Accountants.
 Tim was awarded the ACCREDITED INVESTMENT FIDUCIARY™ designation by the University of Pittsburgh-affiliated Center for Fiduciary Studies.

-With his wife Kerry, he shares a home life with two children, a dog and four cats.
+With his wife Kerry, he shares a home life with two children, a dog, two chickens, four goats, and three cats.
 Tim is proud of his service on the Long Beach Area Council of The Boy Scouts of America Shooting Sports Committee, as well as an Assistant Scoutmaster for his troop and a Council merit badge counselor for fishing, rifle and shotgun.
 An active sculler and member of the Long Beach Rowing Association, he is a past Director of the Southern California Rowing Foundation, and a gold medalist in international rowing competition.
 In his down time, Tim likes to row, read and drive long distances to places he’s never been.

 At age 24, I ran the Seattle Marathon in 2 hours, 53 minutes, automatically qualifying for Boston by finishing in under 3 hours.